fedora-infra/datagrepper/datagrepper/docs/reference.rst

 Time arguments
 ==============

 Below is a table describing what timeframe messages are received from depending on what combination of time options you provide.

 ========= ========= ======= =================
 ``delta`` ``start`` ``end`` Message timeframe
 ========= ========= ======= =================
-no        no        no      last 600 seconds
-**yes**   no        no      last ``delta`` seconds no        **yes**   no      from ``start`` until now **yes**   **yes**   no      from ``start`` until now (``delta`` is ignored)
+no        no        no      last ``rows_per_page`` items **yes**   no        no      last ``delta`` seconds no        **yes**   no      from ``start`` until now **yes**   **yes**   no      from ``start`` until now (``delta`` is ignored)